Blood compatibility testing: Genotyping

 Genetic testing can be used to determine a person's blood type in certain situations where serologic testing is insufficient.
 For example, if a person has been transfused with large volumes of donor blood, the results of serologic testing will reflect the antigens on the donor cells and not the person's actual blood type.
 Individuals who produce antibodies against their own red blood cells or who are treated with certain drugs may show spurious agglutination reactions in serologic testing, so genotyping may be necessary to determine their blood type accurately.
 Genetic testing is required for typing red blood cell antigens for which no commercial antisera are available.

-The AABB recommends RhD antigen genotyping for women with serologic weak D phenotypes who have the potential to bear children.
-This is because some people with weak D phenotypes can produce antibodies against the RhD antigen, which can cause hemolytic disease of the newborn, while others cannot.
+The AABB recommends red cell genotyping for women with serologic weak D phenotypes who have the potential to bear children.
+This is because people with some weak D phenotypes can produce antibodies against the RhD antigen, while people with some other weak D phenotypes cannot.
+Such antibodies can cause hemolytic disease of the fetus and the newborn (HDFN).
 Genotyping can identify the specific type of weak D antigen, which determines the potential for the person to produce antibodies, thus avoiding unnecessary treatment with Rho(D) immune globulin.
 Genotyping is preferred to serologic testing for people with sickle cell disease, because it is more accurate for certain antigens and can identify antigens that cannot be detected by serologic methods.